Drive research efforts that show promise to treat, prevent, or cure Kabuki Syndrome

-Edoardo Zegna is the Director of Innovation at Ermenegildo Zegna Group, and is an active investor in technology companies and start-ups.
+Edoardo Zegna is the Chief Marketing Officer at Ermenegildo Zegna Group, and is an active investor in technology companies and start-ups.
 His career has been focused on retail and digital disruption, having been on the founding team of American clothing retailer Everlane, and starting his career at The Gap both in New York and in their corporate headquarters in San Francisco.
 Together with his wife Leila, Edoardo lives in London with their three children, including their 4 year old daughter Roya who has Kabuki Syndrome.
 Roya served as the inspiration for Edoardo and Leila to establish the Roya Kabuki Initiative at Boston Children's Hospital, which they continue to be very involved in.
 Edoardo earned his BA from Georgetown University.

 TOM CINGARI JR